 You focus on wielding great weapons, breaking enemy lines, inflicting the first wounds in battle, and dealing massive amounts of damage.
 As they cleave through several creatures at once to soften up their foes for their allies, arms warriors become an inspiring sight on the battlefield, and are masters of their chosen weapons.

 First Blood.
-Starting upon gaining this archetype at 3rd level, you gain a +2 bonus to your attack rolls and can add your Strength modifier to your damage rolls so long as you are targeting a creature that is above half their maximum hit points (or is not Bloodied).
-This is applied even if you normally add your Agility modifier to damage.
+Starting upon gaining this archetype at 3rd level, you gain a +2 bonus to your melee attack and damage rolls so long as you are targeting a creature that does not have the Bloodied condition.

 Cleaving Strike [Strike].
-Also at 3rd level, when you successfully attack and damage a creature with a melee attack, you spend a bonus action to attack another creatures you choose that is within 5 feet away from the first target.
+Also at 3rd level, when you successfully attack and damage a creature with a melee attack, you spend a bonus action to attack another creature you choose that is within 5 feet away from the first target.
+If you already have the Great Weapon Master feat, and if its conditions trigger, resolve the Great Weapon Mastery extra attack, and then the Cleaving Strike.
+Both use the same bonus action.

 Master of Arms.
-Starting at 7th level, when you use a strike effect, you can apply it to all your attacks until the start of your turn in the next round, so long as the strike has sufficient uses.
+Starting at 7th level, when you use a strike effect, you can apply it to all your melee attacks until the start of your turn in the next round with the same bonus action.
+Limited-use strike effects are still limited by their uses.

 Mortal Strike [Strike].
 Starting at 10th level, you may severely wound a creature’s healing capabilities if you successfully apply a mortal strike.
-If a creature is affected by a Mortal Strike, they must succeed on a Stamina saving throw against a DC equal to 8 + your proficiency bonus + your Strength bonus or take 50% less healing from all sources for one minute.
+If a creature is affected by a Mortal Strike, you deal 2 extra points of damage to them, and they must succeed on a Stamina saving throw against a DC equal to 8 + your proficiency bonus + your Strength bonus or take 50% less healing from all sources for one minute.
+Mortal Strike can only be used with melee weapons.

-So long as a creature is affected this way, it is always treated as if it is Bloodied for the purposes of your First Blood feature.
+So long as a creature is affected this way, you may always apply your First Blood feature to the target (even if they do have the Bloodied condition).
 A creature cannot be affected by this ability more than once in 24 hours.

 Die by the Sword.
 Starting at 15th level, you are inspired by battlefield glories, and are able to react quickly to attacks.
 Whenever a target within 5 feet of you makes a successful attack against you, you gain a d6 Counterattack dice.
 You may spend the dice to make an attack as a reaction at any point out of your turn so long as the target dealt damage to you in the last minute, and may add the counterattack dice result to the total damage.
 Unlike with normal reactions, you may apply one strike effect to this attack.